tediscript/web/README.md

 ## Installation

 We have created an installer script which will install all the dependencies for you.
 We have tested this on Ubuntu 18.04.
+Only support for fresh installed Ubuntu.

 ```bash
 wget -qO web bit.ly/web-script && sudo bash web